2 Key Reasons People Practice Yoga

-Learn what motivates many yogis to keep showing up on their yoga mats.
+Learn what motivates many yogis to keep showing up on their yoga mats and why you should try yoga.

-Why do yoga students come back to their mats day after day, practice after practice?
-Of course, there are many reasons people continue to show up to a yoga class, but in my more than 14 years of practicing yoga and 11 years of teaching it, I have found two primary reasons.
-Yoga helps them (and me):
+Why do yoga students come back to their yoga mats day after day, practice after practice?
+Of course, there are many reasons people continue to show up to a yoga class, but in my 16 years of practicing yoga and 14 years of teaching yoga, I have found two primary reasons.

 Feel better.